Soft-bodied organism: Anatomy

-Not being a true phylogenetic group, soft-bodied organisms vary enormously in anatomy.
+Being a morphological grouping rather than a true phylogenetic group, soft-bodied organisms vary enormously in anatomy.
 Cnidarians and flatworms have a single opening to the gut and a diffuse nerve system.
 The roundworms, annelids, molluscs, the various lophoporate phyla and non-vertebrate chordates have a tubular gut open at both ends.
 While the majority of the soft-bodied animals typically don't have any kind of skeleton, some do, mainly in the form of stiff cuticles (roundworms, water bears) or hydrostatic skeletons (annelids).

 While lack of a skeleton typically restricts the body size of soft-bodied animals on land, marine representatives can grow to very large sizes.
 The heaviest soft-bodied organisms are likely the giant squids, with maximum weight estimated at 275 kg for females, while arctic lion's mane jellyfish may reach comparable sizes.
 The longest animal on record is also thought to be a soft-bodied organism, a 55 m long thread-like bootlace worm, Lineus longissimus found on a Scottish beach 1864.
 Siphonophores may grow to considerable sizes too, though they are colonial organisms, and each single animal is small.
 Most soft-bodied organisms are as small or smaller, even microscopic.
 The various organisms grouped as mesozoans and the curious Placozoa are typically composed of just a few hundred cells.